dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/AlgebraQualNotes.md

 > "The first 6 chapters (220 pages) of Dummit and Foote are excellent.
 All the definitions and proofs of these theorems on groups are given in Smith's web based lecture notes for math 843 part 1."

-### Key Topics
+### Topics

-- Sylow theorems

-- Simplicity of $A_n$ for $n > 4$.
+Chapters 1-9 of Dummit and Foote

-- The first isomorphism theorem,
+- **The first isomorphism theorem**,

-- The Jordan Holder theorem

-  - **The proof of Jordan-Holder is seldom tested on the qual**, but proofs are always of interest.

 - Fundamental theorem of finite abelian groups

-  *DF Exercises 12.1.16-19*

-- The simple groups of order between 60 and 168 have prime order

-### Full List of Topics

-- Chapters 1-9 of Dummit and Foote
+- Left and right cosets
+- Normalizer
+- Lagrange's theorem
+- Isomorphism theorems
+- Lagrange's Theorem
+- Group generated by a subset
 - Subgroups and quotient groups

-- Lagrange's Theorem

 - Fundamental homomorphism theorems

-- Group actions with applications to the structure of groups such as
-  - The Sylow Theorems

-- Group constructions such as:
 - Direct and semi-direct products
+	- Recognition of internal direct product
+	- Recognition of semi-direct product
+- Composite groups
 - Structures of special types of groups such as:
   - p-groups
   - Dihedral,
+	- Cyclic groups
+	- Free groups
+		- Generators and relations
   - Symmetric and Alternating groups
     - Cycle decompositions

-- The simplicity of $A_n$, for $n \geq 5$

-- Free groups, generators and relations

-- Solvable groups

-- Left and right cosets
-- Lagrange's theorem
-- Isomorphism theorems
-- Group generated by a subset
-- Structure of cyclic groups
+- Group actions with applications to the structure of groups such as
-- Composite groups
-- Normalizer
+	- **The Sylow Theorems**
-- Symmetric groups
-- Cayley's theorem
+		- Proof of Sylow theorems
 	- Orbit stabilizer theorem
 	- Orbits act on left cosets of subgroups
-- Subgroups of index $p$, the smallest prime dividing $|G|$, are normal
 	- Action of $G$ on itself by conjugation
 	- Class equation
+	- Cayley's theorem
+- The simple groups of order between 60 and 168 have prime order
+- The simplicity of $A_n$, for $n \geq 5$
+- Solvable groups
+- Subgroups of index $p$, the smallest prime dividing $\# G$, are normal
 - $p$-groups
 - $p^2$ groups are abelian
 - Automorphisms
   - Inner automorphisms
-- Proof of Sylow theorems
 - $A_n$ is simple for $n\geq 5$
-- Recognition of internal direct product
-- Recognition of semi-direct product
 - Classification of groups of order $pq$
-- Free group & presentations
 - Commutator subgroup
-- Solvable groups
-- Derived series
 - Nilpotent groups
 - Upper central series
 - Lower central series
+- Derived series
+- Solvable groups
 - Fratini's argument
+ - The Jordan Holder theorem

+  > The proof of Jordan-Holder is seldom tested on the qual**, but proofs are always of interest.

 ## Linear Algebra

 > References: [@dummit_foote_2004],[@hoffman_kunze_1981],[@smith]

-### Key Topics
+### Topics

 - Determinants
 - Eigenvalues and eigenvectors
 - Cayley-Hamilton Theorem
 - Canonical forms for matrices
 - Linear groups ($\GL_n , \SL_n, \mathrm{O}_n, \mathrm{U}_n$)
 - Duality
   - Dual spaces,
   - Dual bases,
   - Induced dual map,
   - Double duals
 - Finite-dimensional spectral theorem

 ## Rings

 > References: [@dummit_foote_2004],[@hungerford_2008],[@smith]

-### Key Topics

 - DF chapters 13,14 (about 145 pages).